-The purpose of this website is to share my experiences in the industry and to help people understand how "performance based" or "tactics first" coaching can improve both your teaching and playing.
+The purpose of this website is to share my experiences in the industry and to help people understand how an "integrated approach" or "tactics first" coaching can improve both your teaching and playing.
 I've been very lucky to learn from global experts of the GBA.

 what is the game based approach?